Gare du Nord: Late 2010s refurbishment project

 Various new onsite amenities shall be provisioned across 50000 m2 of floorspace, representing a five-fold increase.
 Amongst the various retailers and commercial operations planned are two restaurants that are to operate on the station's roof, along with a gym, tennis court, putting range, 1000 m fitness trail along the façade, and in excess of 7000 m2 of green space.
 To improve accessibility throughout, a total of 55 lifts and 105 escalators shall be installed, more than doubling the pre-redevelopment number.
 Eco-friendly considerations have also been made, conforming with the demanding BREEAM standards and incorporating features such as 3200 m2 of solar panels.
 Despite the ambitious scope, great care shall be taken to preserving its historic architecture and appearance, the station having been regarded as a national heritage site in its own right.
 The project has reportedly been modelled using several other major stations, including London St Pancras and New York's Grand Central Terminal.

 During June 2019, a city commission opted to initially deny a construction permit associated with the project.
 Nonetheless, work commenced on the refurbishment during late 2019, and is scheduled to be completed during late 2023.
 The station will remain open during the renovations despite the increased technical challenge posed by doing so, the cost of closure being judged to be too great.
 Substantial planning has gone into minimising disruption and maximising passenger comfort throughout the programme.
 Some portions of the station, such as the relatively recent facilities for Eurostar services, shall remain relatively untouched.
 In addition to work on the station site itself, SNCF shall be making alterations along the entire northern corridor within this period in association with the redevelopment work.
-It is reportedly intended for the station's refurbishment to be completed by 2024, the year in which Paris is to host the Olympic Games.